 Plans in the Health Insurance Marketplace must cover contraceptive methods and counseling for all women, as prescribed by a health care provider.

-All Food and Drug Administration-approved contraceptive methods prescribed by a woman’s doctor are covered, including:
+FDA-approved contraceptive methods prescribed by a woman’s doctor are covered, including:

 If you work for an exempt religious employer and use contraceptive services, you may have to pay for them out-of-pocket.
 Contact your employer or benefits administrator for more information.

-Some non-profit religious organizations (like non-profit religious hospitals and institutions of higher education that certify they have religious objections to contraceptive coverage) don’t have to contract, arrange, pay, or refer for contraceptive coverage.
+Some non-profit religious organizations — like non-profit religious hospitals and institutions of higher education that certify they have religious objections to contraceptive coverage — don’t have to contract, arrange, pay, or refer for contraceptive coverage.

-Contact your employer or health plan for more information.
+Contact your employer or health plan to learn more.